gregory-ledenev/LangChain4j-EasyWorkflow/README.md

 EasyWorkflow for LangChain4j provides a fluent DSL for building complex agentic workflows on top of the LangChain4j Agentic framework.
 It removes boilerplate and makes it simple to express AI workflows in a clear, readable way.

+On top of clean workflow design, EasyWorkflow gives you powerful tools:

+* Workflow Debugger – Step inside your workflows with full visibility into context and agent execution results.
+Set breakpoints on key events, like agent input or output, to watch your workflow come alive in real time.
+* Visual Flow Diagrams – Instantly generate flowcharts for your workflows, making it easy to debug, document, and illustrate agent logic at a glance.

 With EasyWorkflow, you can define workflows that include sequences of agents, conditional branches, parallel execution, agent groups, and loops, combining flexibility with elegance.

 ```java